 I then wanted to have a list of cities that I could select from a dropdown and have the event fire and OData to filter out accordingly….

-Finally, as you can see above I’ve brought in a “ukSwitch” flag that will fire on a checkbox selection to filter out on the UK logs (this should really be “GB” as that’s how they appear in the IIS Logs).
+As you can see above, I’ve brought in a “ukSwitch” flag that fires on a checkbox selection to filter out on the UK logs (this should really be “GB” as that’s how they appear in the IIS Logs).

-Sure it’s a little noisy/messy at the moment but in my mind it’s pretty impressive from what can be achieved in a few hours work and it does give me a lot of possibilities next time I’m thinking about UI implementation.
+Sure it’s a little noisy/messy at the moment.
+In my mind it’s pretty impressive from what can be achieved in a few hours work.
+Also, it does give me a lot of possibilities next time I’m thinking about UI implementation.

 Next steps would be to definitely sort the UI out and bring in an isolated CSS file.
-I’d also build the OData out to inject the query strings into the actual DB calls along with introducing a layer of caching in front of that.
+I’d also build the OData out to inject the query strings into the actual DB calls.
+Also introducing a layer of caching in front of that.